Position Encoding in Transformers

 This blog provides a visual mathematical guide to how a small component "position encoding" in transformer architecture works.
 I hope this gave you a fresh and in-depth perspective on the topic.

-Sagar Sarkale
+Written by Sagar Sarkale